How can Our Whole Lives work with our regular religious education programs for children, youth, and adults?

 Most congregations schedule Our Whole Lives in their religious education classrooms, their youth group meeting places, or nearby retreat centers.
 Appropriate meeting spaces for Our Whole Lives afford privacy for participants so that their personal sharing won’t be overheard.

 When Our Whole Lives is offered to children and youth on Sunday mornings during the Sunday service, alternative activities need to be available for those who are not participating in OWL, whether they are newcomers or members’ children.
-Participants can’t simply “drop in” to Our Whole Lives—parents need to go through orientation and sign permission slips, and newcomers can diminish group trust among participants as they learn about this sensitive subject.
+Unlike other religious education offerings, the Our Whole Lives program is not available to visitors because participants' parents or guardians must first attend an orientation and sign permission slips.
+Many congregations close Our Whole Lives enrollment after the first few workshops because the group has already created a trusting, safe setting in which to explore sensitive topics.